DiesDasJenes/angular-typescript-jest-template/README.md

-# Todo-App
+# Template-App

-Small Todo App in angular.
+Small template in angular for typescript that uses the testing library for component testing.

+You can create a express mock server to stub a potential backend.

 ## Development server